Mendota, Illinois

 Mendota is a city in LaSalle County, Illinois, United States, in the state's north-central region.
 The population was 7,061 at the 2020 census.
 It is part of the Ottawa, IL Micropolitan Statistical Area.
-Mendota is located approximately 85 miles west of Chicago, 70 miles east of Moline and 55 miles south of Rockford.
+Mendota is located approximately 85 mi west of Chicago, 70 mi east of Moline and 55 mi south of Rockford.
 The current mayor is David W. Boelk, an independent elected to a four-year term.

 The name "Mendota" is derived from a Lakota word meaning "junction of two trails", which was found appropriate for the city since there was a nearby railroad junction for the Illinois Central Railroad and the Chicago, Burlington and Quincy Railroad.